ajaystar8/UNet-PyTorch/README.md

 A personal project to learn about semantic segmentation using PyTorch.

-Implementation of the UNet architecture as described in [Ronneberger et al.](https://arxiv.org/abs/1505.04597) for task of semantic segmentation of on X-Ray images of the Humerus bone.
+Implementation of the UNet architecture as described in [Ronneberger et al.](https://arxiv.org/abs/1505.04597) for task of semantic segmentation of the Humerus Bone using X-Ray images as the input modality.

-Reproduction of results using a subset of the [MURA](https://stanfordmlgroup.github.io/competitions/mura/) dataset.
+Reproduction of results is carried out using a subset of the [MURA](https://stanfordmlgroup.github.io/competitions/mura/) dataset.

 The main code is located in the [train.py](train.py) file.
 All other code files are imported into [train.py](train.py) for training and testing the model.

-To code to perform segmentation on custom images is present in [predict.py](predict.py) file.
+The code to perform segmentation on custom images is present in [predict.py](predict.py) file.

 ### Dataset <a name="dataset"></a>

 The images obtained from [MURA](https://stanfordmlgroup.github.io/competitions/mura/) had the X-Ray images included, without the ground truth segmentation masks.

 Hence, ground truth annotations were created using the [LabelMe](https://github.com/labelmeai/labelme.git) software.
-The created masks were validated by medical professionals.
+The created masks were later validated by medical professionals.

 ## Getting Started <a name="getting_started"></a>